School Workforce Annual Census data: background, quality and methodology information

 .
 Data item not applicable.

 Description of Tables 1 and 2: Tables 1 and 2 show the breakdown of the headcount of teachers and support staff included in the SWAC School returns and how many are excluded from the published figures due to being recorded as being on a long term absence or having a zero FTE.
-Overall, the published the total count of individuals included in the SWAC School returns for teachers increased between 2021 and 2022, although the published headcount has decreased.
-Conversely, the headcount of support staff increased over the same period.
-These increases may be due in part to the Welsh Government funding provided to schools under the “recruit, recover and raise standards” (RRRS) plan to recruit extra staff to support pupils during the coronavirus (COVID-19) pandemic.
-All staff funded as part of the RRRS were employed on a temporary basis and a large proportion of those were employed as teaching assistants.
-In 2021-22 schools received £68.9 million in RRRS funding.
-The amount of funding was reduced to £37.5 million in 2022-23 which may explain the fall in teacher numbers in 2022.
-Further information on the RRRS funding is available at: Evaluation of the Recruit, Recover and Raise Standards (RRRS) Programme.
+Overall, the published the total count of individuals included in the SWAC School returns for teachers increased between 2020 and 2021, before decreasing in 2022 and 2023.
+The headcount of support staff increased between 2020 and 2022 before falling in 2023.
+These patterns may be due in part to the Welsh Government funding provided to schools under the “recruit, recover and raise standards” (RRRS) plan to recruit extra staff to support pupils during the coronavirus (COVID-19) pandemic.
+Welsh Government provided the RRRS funding to schools during the COVID pandemic and the recovery period up to 2023-24, though the amount distributed decreased since the initial funding in 2020-21.
+Most of the staff funded as part of the RRRS scheme should have been employed on a temporary basis and this is impacting the reported changes in school workforce.
+Further information on the RRRS funding is available in the Evaluation of the Recruit, Recover and Raise Standards (RRRS) Programme.

 Definitions